isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-refinish-a-deck.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: How to Refinish a Deck
-$12025-05-19T00:00:00+00:00
 categories:
 - DIY Paintings
 - Guide
 tags: []
 slug: /how-to-refinish-a-deck/
-$12025-05-19T00:00:00+03:00
 ---

 If your deck is faded or bleached; then, refinishing is urgently required to restore its initial beauty.
-*On how to refinish a deck - select the material and tools required, pre-clean the surface, strip old paint, sand, wash, repair, and fill damaged sections before carrying out final polishing. *
+*On how to refinish a deck - select the material and tools required, pre-clean the surface, strip old paint, sand, wash, repair, and fill damaged sections before carrying out final polishing.Â *
 *Besides, you need to select and prepare deck stain, re-stain the deck, select and prepare the finish paint, and apply the finish paint (using a paintbrush or a roller).
-For quality deck finish, you may consider sealing the final paint coat with Thompsons sealer. *
+For quality deck finish, you may consider sealing the final paint coat with Thompsons sealer.Â *
 ##
 ## How to Refinisha Deck
 *Remember; when painting, its advisable to wear protective gear and adhere to precautions highlighted in this article for your safety purpose. *